Moral Stories - Online Reference Kids

 "My brother name is Aslam and he has something bad growing inside his head and my Daddy says only a miracle can save my brother now.
 So how much does a miracle cost?"

-Story of Strong Faith and Story of Trust in Allah (SWT): I WANT TO BUY A MIRACLE"We don't sell miracles here, little girl.
+"We don't sell miracles here, little girl.
 I'm sorry but I can't help you," the Pharmacist said, softening a little.

 "Listen, I have the money to pay for miracle.
 If it isn't enough, I will get the rest.
 Just tell me how much it costs?"